 Conclusion

 Recording GIFs from the iOS Simulator is a handy skill.
-By using the Simulator’s built-in video recording and a tool like ffmpeg
+By using the Simulator’s built-in video recording and a tool like ffmpeg or an online converter, you can easily create effective visuals for your development work.

 Happy GIFing!